UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 `<product>-<tool>-<ui>-<description>.png`

 > [!NOTE]
-> Each word in the file name should be separated by a hypen.
+> Each word in the file name should be separated by a hyphen.

 where: